-- The PAC meets three times a year for two hours (usually in the morning). - Most of the PAC meetings are held at the Hiram Johnson Registration Center multipurpose room.
+- The PAC meets at least three times a year for two hours (usually in the morning). - PAC meeting location or Zoom number will be provided by September 1

-CLASSROOM - PARENT COMMITTEE MEETINGS: Classroom parent meetings are held regularly.
+CLASSROOM - PARENT MEETINGS: Classroom parent meetings are held regularly.
 During parent meetings, parents and teachers plan curriculum and special activities.
 Teachers and parents discuss and learn about discipline, child development, nutrition, and other topics of importance to families with young children.

-How can the Child Development program help my family?
+How can Early Learning Programs help my family?

-How can I help the Child Development Program?
+How can I be involved?

-Teachers, School Community Liaison, Nurses and Managers are available to assist you in the following ways:
+Teachers, Nurses and Managers are available to assist you in the following ways: